The 5 Rules of Git Branching for High-Velocity Teams

 # quick review, merge same day, delete branch

-I think trunk-based development is probably the right answer for most experienced teams working on web applications.
+Probably the right answer for most experienced web teams.
 Probably.
-I hedge because I have also seen it go wrong when the testing infrastructure was not there to support it.
-If your test suite takes forty minutes and is flaky, TBD will hurt.
-People will push broken code, the build will be red half the time, and everyone will be miserable.
+I hedge because I've also seen it fail badly when the testing infrastructure wasn't there to support it.
+If your test suite runs for forty minutes and flakes on every third run, trunk-based development will hurt.
+Broken builds.
+Red main branch half the time.
+People afraid to push.

-The feature flag part also adds real cost.
-You need a way to manage flags, clean up old ones, test different flag combinations.
-It is not free.
-I have seen codebases where dead feature flags accumulated for years because nobody wanted to touch them.
-That's its own kind of technical debt.
+Feature flags carry real cost too.
+You need a system for managing them, cleaning up old ones, testing different flag combinations.
+I've seen codebases where dead feature flags accumulated for years because nobody wanted to risk removing them.
+Technical debt wearing a different mask.

-Whatever you pick, a few things hold true.
-These are not really branching strategy decisions; they are just git hygiene that I think every team should care about.
+Whatever you choose, some principles hold across all of them.
+These aren't branching strategy decisions.
+They're just git hygiene that every team should practice.

 # A basic GitHub Actions check